Computed Fields

 integer Weight = (5 - Priority.id) * (6 - Severity[0].id)

 An empty Priority or Severity yields an ID of null, and the above formula returns the highest-possible weight (= 30) for issues with empty Priority and Severity.
-To avoid this incorrect result, empty values must be handled appropriately.
+To avoid this incorrect result, the empty values must be handled appropriately.

 Example: